vkondrav/react-tutorial/PROGRESS.md

 5. run npm run test to see that all tests pass.
 6. update the table below with status

+**MSW Setup for API Mocking (Added Dec 15, 2025):**
+- Installed `msw` and `msw-storybook-addon` for API mocking in tests
+- Mock handlers in `src/mocks/handlers.ts` for JSONPlaceholder API
+- MSW initialized in `.storybook/preview.ts` via `msw-storybook-addon`
+- Stories can override handlers per-story using `parameters.msw.handlers`
+- Example: Loading state test with infinite delay, Error state with 500 response

 ### Consolidated Tech Debt by Lesson

 | Lesson | TypeScript | CodeSnippet | examples/ | Icons | Storybook      | Status             |